Crossoufire/MyLists/README.md

 ### Features

-* Create a list for all of your series, anime and movies.
+* Create a list for all of your series, anime, movies and games.
 * Get informed of your next series, anime and movies to airs.
-* Compare your list with your follows.
+* Compare your lists with your follows.
 * Get statistics about your lists (Time spent, number of episodes watched, prefered genres, etc...)
 * More to come!